 It’s a fun creative challenge to make each client’s vision completely distinct and unique.
 But nothing is harder than trying to design your own space.

-Along the sink wall there is a huge window, which is great for bringing in natural light.
-This also meant only two upper cabinets on either side and I chose to go with a valance over the sink for a more traditional look.
+Along the sink wall there is this huge window, which brings in so much natural light.
+This also means that there is not much room for upper cabinets.
+For the more traditional look I was going for, I chose to add a connecting valance over the sink for a more traditional look.

 We chose to stagger the corner cabinet and the fridge cabinet and bumped out the box over the microwave to offer more visual interest.

 To the immediate right of the stove is roughly where the door entering the kitchen was.
 I didn't want to go too designer on the space because I knew there were a few must-haves I wasn't willing to compromise on, such as a beverage fridge in the island.
 So I went with a standard stove with an over the range microwave that has a built in fan for cooking.
 I wanted a couple of pot drawers on each side of the stove.

 Because this isn't a huge kitchen, cabinet real estate is super important!
 We chose a blind corner cabinet instead of a lazy susan, in order to avoid losing space on the left of the stove.

 My island is probably my favorite part of my kitchen, and I guarantee the most used.
 My clients have been calling it "The Superman" island lately.
 The superman shape PERFECTLY fits the shape of the kitchen making it the most functional space to work, cook and entertain.

 Did I mention it also has a

 wine rack and beverage fridge?